 2. You’ll need different coverages to protect your auto haulers.

 There are a few important coverages to consider so that you can ensure you’re protected from the numerous risks you face on the road.
 Each of these coverages protects you from different potential disasters so you can hit the road with peace of mind.
+(We’ll explain more about these coverages in a minute.)

 - Auto liability